McKinney Firearms Training, LLC

 Suppressor

 A cylindrical device that screws onto the end of a pistol/rifle barrel to reduce the sound of a gunshot.
-It does so by diverting the gasses from the muzzle blast through a series of baffles.
+It does so by diverting the gases from the muzzle blast through a series of baffles.
 Also known as a silencer (or can), these are regulated by the ATF, under the provisions of the National Firearms Act of 1934.
 They are legal to own, but require a lot of paperwork that takes at least 4 months.
 They are most effective with rimfire calibers.

 Sweeping the line